 When the StEG consortium published its first findings in 2007 (Holtappels et al. 2008b), data became available to provide a reliable answer to this question.
 Most of the research conducted before the StEG shows a very minor positive effect on academic achievement when students attend an all-day school, no matter how academic achievement is measured (cf. Holtappels et al. 2008a, p.
 42).
 But most of the studies conducted in this research area had serious shortcomings.
 For instance, the dosage of students' participation in extracurricular activities - which we outlined as one of the major distinctions between school effectiveness research and research in the field of extended education - is not taken into account nor is the educational quality of the extracurricular activities (a matter of course in school effectiveness research; cf. Klieme et al. 2005) considered in most studies.
-In addition, most studies are cross-sectional and this usually makes it impossible to distinguish between sample selection effects (which group of students participates and which group does not) and socialisation effects (effects that are due to participation).
+In addition, most studies are cross-sectional and this usually makes it impossible to distinguish between sample selection effects (which group of students participation).
 Consequently, most of these studies cannot be consulted for answers to questions of effectiveness.